camunda/camunda-bpm-examples/deployment/spring-servlet-pa-jboss/README.md

 ## How to use it?

-  1. Build it with maven, it will download the camunda bpm JBoss AS7 distribution and execute the included Arquillian test.
+  1. Build it with maven, it will download the camunda BPM JBoss AS 7 distribution and execute the included Arquillian test.
   2. Watch out for this console log:

 ```bash